hyundai-robotics/doc-hrscript/book.md

 call <job number, file name, or user function name> [,parameter 1,parameter 2,...]
 ```

-Specify the job number of the job file name \(excluding the extension\) after the **call** statement.
-Then, while program A is being executed, if call B is encountered, A's execution will be stopped, and the first statement of program B, a subprogram, will continue to be executed.
-If the **end** or **return** statement is encountered while B is being executed, program A's execution will continue upon returning to the position of the next statement of program A's **call** statement that was previously called.
+Specify the job number of the job file name \(excluding the extension\) after the `call` statement.
+Then, while program `A` is being executed, if call `B` is encountered, `A`'s execution will be stopped, and the first statement of program `B`, a subprogram, will continue to be executed.
+If the `end` or `return` statement is encountered while `B` is being executed, program `A`'s execution will continue upon returning to the position of the next statement of program `A`'s `call` statement that was previously called.

 ### Example

-The following shows an example and the result of a subprogram called by a **call** statement.
+The following shows an example and the result of a subprogram called by a `call` statement.
 It seems meaningless to divide the program into two because the subprogram must handle only one print statement.
 However, a more practical example will be shown later.

 * Refer to [3.7.3 def](./3-def.md) for an example of calling user function.